SenteraLLC/geoml/README.md

 ...
 ```

-- **Step 3:** Install via poetry

 ``` console
 poetry install
 ```

-- **Step 4:** Establish a connection to ``DBHandler`` for owner's schema.
+- **Step 3:** Establish a connection to ``DBHandler`` for owner's schema.
 Note that this assumes all the necessary tables have been loaded into the owner's database schema already.

 <h5 a><strong><code>connect_to_db.py</code></strong></h5>